For the 1949 season, the caretakers of the Rockefeller Center Christmas tree decided to go fantastically over the top.

 Even through police were called out to enforce emergency traffic rules, Midtown was essentially in a state of vehicular trauma until 10 pm that evening.

-Below: During the day, the silver-painted branches, adorned with heavy glass ornaments, cast a particular glow upon the ice skating pond below.
+Below: During the day, the silver-painted branches, adorned with heavy glass ornaments, cast a particular glow upon the ice skating pond and the surrounding buildings.
 Picture courtesy Flickr/lighthousenewsus

 Picture courtesy Life Magazine/Andreas Feninger